 Training from the Collision Repair Campaign includes a video featuring NASCAR driver Jeff Gordon.

-EPA's Design for the Environment (DfE) Automotive Refinishing Partnership —a voluntary partnership with the collision repair industry and schools to promote safer alternatives and best practices to reduce risk in the workplace and community.
+EPA Safer Choice Automotive Refinishing Partnership promotes safer alternatives and best practices to reduce risk in the workplace and community.

-Coordinating Committee for Automotive Repair (CCAR) GreenLink - Compliance Assistance Center, a partnership of the industry and the Environmental Protection Agency has information for collision repair professionals.
+Coordinating Committee for Automotive Repair (CCAR) GreenLink is a partnership of the industry and the Environmental Protection Agency which provides training and compliance assistance.

 NIOSH Hazard Controls: Control of Dust From Sanding in Auto Body Repair Shops alerts workers to dangers of hazardous components of paint spray, including metals such as lead and chromium, polyisocyanates, and liquid organic solvents.OSHA’s new “SafetyPays” e-tool calculates the health benefits derived when collision repair businesses adopt best practices to reduce air toxics.